 Letters of Recommendation

-We have been blessed as a family to place over 400 puppies into loving homes across 34 state, including Alaska, over the past nine years.
+We have been blessed as a family to place over 575 puppies into loving homes across 34 states, including Alaska, over the past eleven years.
 It is our honor to bless you with a healthy and well loved puppy.
 Our reputation is important to us and we do our best to ensure you receive an exceptional puppy with great pedigree, excellent health and wonderful disposition.

 Here are a few Letters of Recommendation we have received from previous families who have adopted puppies from Rehoboth Farms, Home of the Great Pyrenees.